International Studies (IS)

 IS 4388.
 Diplomacy Seminar.

-This course is a senior-level seminar which explores overarching topics in Diplomacy, including intelligence, negotiation, speech and report writing, protocol, and media and risk management, through reading, writing, research and group discussion.
-This course is a required capstone for all Diplomacy minors and should be taken in the last semester of minor coursework.
-(MULT).
+This course is a senior-level seminar as well as the capstone course of Texas State’s minor in Diplomacy.
+It explores overarching topics in Diplomacy, including intelligence, negotiation, speech and report writing, and media and risk management, through reading, writing, research and group discussion.
+Emphasis is placed on mastering research techniques, assessing evidence, constructing analytical arguments, and supporting students in gaining proficiency in the study of international diplomatic contexts.
+This course is a requirement for all Diplomacy minors and should be taken in the last semester of their minor coursework.

 Grade Mode: Standard Letter